 If you arrive at Gokarna Road train station, then a tuk-tuk to town will cost about 200 rupees as the town is 10km away.
 The bus station is located in the centre of Gokarna.

-When you arrive, one of the cool things to look out for in the centre of Gokarna is the street art as there’s plenty of it, just like this cow on an abandoned building on the way to the Kudle Beach road.
+When you arrive, one of the cool things to look out for in the centre of Gokarna is the street art as there’s plenty of it.
+I loved this cow on an abandoned building on the way to the Kudle Beach road.

 Even though Gokarna is a religious place, you can still buy alcohol here and there is a bottle shop opposite the bus station where you can stock up.
 You can’t drink it in public though (even in your hostel) so you have to drink in your room or decant it into a mug.

-Don’t be put off by Gokarna’s town beach when you arrive, as it is polluted and not very pleasant, as you can see from the river behind it which is pink from chemical waste.
+Don’t be put off by Gokarna’s town beach when you arrive, as it is polluted and not very pleasant.
+You can see from the river behind it which is pink from chemical waste.
 There aren’t many places to eat in Gokarna either so once you’ve seen the temples (if you want to) and got your money and beer, then it’s time to head to the beaches.

 There are no sunbeds on the sand but they have some in the restaurants which line the beach, there’s about twenty of them, plus a few shops selling sarongs.
-The sand gets extremely hot so you will need one to sit on the beach.
-There isn’t a lot of shade so you will need your sun cream!
+Here sand gets extremely hot so you will need one to sit on the beach.
+Unfortunately, there isn’t a lot of shade so you will need your sun cream!
 It’s acceptable to wear a bikini on the beach but you are expected to cover up on the road.

 In the evening the beach really comes alive after people finish work.
 There are people playing volleyball (with cows trying to join in), with their dogs, having a dip, playing the drums, meditating, doing circus skills and practising yoga.